ZeeshanJ99/SRE_terraform/README.md

 ----------------------------------------------------------------------------

 ## Variable.tf
 The variable.tf file is where you can add your variables in so that they are not visible on the main.tf.
 This should be added to `.gitignore` as to keep the contents safe.
-They are referenced with a `var.name` within the code above

-The following variable examples have been added to the file and referenced in the code above
+They are referenced with a `var.name` within the code above.
+This is done with a wide variety of variables you will use.
+These following variable examples have been added to the file and referenced in the code above:

 - VPC
 - Name